-If a pupil requires to take medicine during the day, the parent will be asked to complete a form available from School App.
-The medicine will be kept in the school office.
+If a pupil requires to take medicine during the day, the parent will be asked to complete a form available from school office / School App / website.

 Where possible, we would ask that dental or medical appointments are made outwith school hours.